timetoguess/What-s-It/README.md

 Time To Guess downloads an image from the Internet and uses artificial intelligence to select a random object!
 Get some clues and take a guess 😊

 ## Background
 This summer I noticed that my kids and nephews (elementary through high school) were playing the guess name - one of them selected (in mind) an object in the room and others tried to guess it by asking Yes/No type questions to that person.
-I thought this would be a fun application of objection detection in AI and hence this project!
+I thought this would be a fun application of object detection in AI, and hence this project!
 Not that I wanted to increase their screen time 😜

 ## Usage
 Take the fun of guess game to the next level with Time To Guess app - Powered by AI!